adam900710/btrfs_talk/raid56.md

 remaining data stripes.
 If we lost disk 4, there is no immediate data loss anyway.

-Thus for RAID4, we can tolerate one missing device.
+Thus for RAID4, we can always tolerate one missing device.

-*OR DO WE?*

 ## RAID5